nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 3. Custom docker bridge red-bridge and green-bridge
 4. Two docker hosts are connected to the same subnet.
 Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
 Note: Bridge network are scoped locally and don't span multiple hosts.
 5. Bridge networks are like two isolated layer two switches.
-6. Inbound and oubound connectivity to and from container via host port (eth0)
+6. Inbound and outbound connectivity to and from container via host port (eth0)

 ## Documentation links